benjamin-chan/WSERLottery/WSERLottery.md

 2013 Western States Endurance Run Lottery
 =========================================
-Last update by Benjamin Chan (<benjamin.ks.chan@gmail.com>) on `2012-12-05 11:01:11` using `R version 2.15.2 (2012-10-26)`.
+Last update by Benjamin Chan (<benjamin.ks.chan@gmail.com>) on `2012-12-05 16:19:35` using `R version 2.15.2 (2012-10-26)`.

 I was a little intrigued by how the Western States Endurance Run (WSER) calculated their lottery odds estimates.
-Their estimates can be found on the [WSER website](http://www.wser.org/2012/12/03/dec-8-lottery-details).
+Their estimates can be found in the WSER 2012 [lottery details](http://www.wser.org/2012/12/03/dec-8-lottery-details).

-> As posted on the lottery applicant page, we have 2302 total lottery applicants for the 2013 race.
+On 12/5/2012, WSER updated their lottery details from the version they originally posted on 12/3/2012 ([cached version](http://webcache.googleusercontent.com/search?q=cache:x6E-Gb-wm_wJ:www.wser.org/2012/12/03/dec-8-lottery-details/+&cd=2&hl=en&ct=clnk&gl=us)).
+The revised probabilities more closely match the results I was coming up with.
+The number of applicants and the number of tickets also have been revised from what was on the website on 12/3/2012.

+> Updated 12/5
 >
+> As posted on the [lottery applicant](http://www.wser.org/lottery2013.html) page, we have 2295 total lottery applicants for the 2013 race.
+>
 > 122 applicants with four tickets = 488 tickets
->
 > 207 applicants with three tickets = 621 tickets
+> 480 applicants with two tickets = 960 tickets
+> 1486 applicants with one ticket = 1486 tickets
 >
-> 482 applicants with two tickets = 964 tickets
+> Total tickets in the hat = 3555
 >
-> 1491 applicants with one ticket = 1491 tickets
+> Here is the list of tickets ([178 page pdf](http://www.wser.org/wp-content/uploads/2012/12/2013LotteryTickets.pdf))
 >
-> Total tickets in the hat = 3564
->
 > We are going to draw 270 unique names in the lottery and then an additional five from the lottery within the lottery.
 That is, the folks in the audience who have not been selected up to that point.
-Based on 3564 total tickets and 270 names drawn, the odds of getting selected have been calculated as follows:
+Based on 3555 total tickets and 270 names drawn, the odds of getting selected have been updated as follows:
 >
-> one ticket odds = 7.6%
+> one ticket odds = 7.9%
+> two ticket odds = 15.2%
+> three ticket odds = 21.9%
+> four ticket odds = 28.0%
 >
-> two ticket odds = 14.6%
->
-> three ticket odds = 21.1%
->
-> four ticket odds = 27.1%
->
-> $E(X) = \sum X P(X)$.
-What this is saying (in English) is "The expected value is the sum of all the gains multiplied by their individual probabilities."
+> We used a Monte Carlo simulation to calculate these updated odds.

-First, what are labeled as *odds* appear to really be *probabilities*.
-Second, it is unclear how the equation for expected value was used to calculate these  probabilities.
+What are labeled as *odds* are really *probabilities*.

-At first, I suspected the reason might be the automatic spots.
-But the text of the lottery process above is clear that the 270 runners that will be drawn will be solely from the lottery applicants and will not include the automatic spots.

 Here, I run a simulation of the lottery process to estimate probabilities of winning a slot for the Western States Endurance Run.
 The simulation does a few things
 * Accounts for the changing probability distribution of the lottery hat as runners are selected